We inform visitors that the museum will close at 4 pm on Saturday, December 24

 The first exhibition of Tamayo’s work in the United States was held at the Weyhe Gallery, New York, in 1926.
 The first of his many mural commissions was given to him by the Escuela Nacional de Música in Mexico City in 1932.
-In 1936 the artist moved to New York, and throughout the late thirties and early forties the Valentine Gallery, New York, gave him shows.
+In 1936 the artist moved to New York, and was given shows at the Valentine Gallery, New York, throughout the late 1930s and early 1940s.
 He taught for nine years, beginning in 1938, at the Dalton School in New York.
 In 1948 Tamayo’s first retrospective took place at the Instituto de Bellas Artes, Mexico City.
-Tamayo was influenced by European Modernism during his stay in New York and when he traveled in Europe in 1957.
-In that year he settled in Paris, where he executed a mural for the UNESCO Building in 1958.
+He became influenced by European Modernism during his stay in New York and when he traveled in Europe in 1957.
+That year he settled in Paris, where he executed a mural for the UNESCO Building in 1958.

-Tamayo returned to Mexico City in 1964, making it his permanent home.
-The French government named him Chevalier and Officier de la Légion d’Honneur in 1956 and 1969, respectively, and he was the recipient of numerous other honors and awards.
+Tamayo returned to Mexico City in 1964, making it his permanent residence.
+The French government named him Chevalier and Officier de la Légion d’Honneur, respectively in 1956 and 1969, and he was the recipient of numerous other honors and awards.
 His work was exhibited internationally in group and solo shows.
 Important Tamayo retrospectives took place at the São Paulo Bienal in 1977 and the Solomon R. Guggenheim Museum, New York, in 1979.
-He died in Mexico City on June 24, 1991.
+Rufino Tamayo died in Mexico City on June 24, 1991.